 The day to day running of the College is overseen by the Assistant Principal whose special interest is the welfare of all students.
 The Assistant Principal coordinates the Pastoral Care policy with the Director of Student Wellbeing to ensure consistency of student management and flexibility to meet individual needs.
 At the heart of our Pastoral Care policy is the belief that each individual is unique and made in the image of God.
 Our discipline, counselling and anti-bullying programs extend from and reinforce this belief.

 The College has Counsellors that are available to meet with students during school hours.
-Located in the Cardinal’s Palace, our counselling services provide help to students who feel that they may be struggling with aspects of their schooling or personal lives or just need added support; no matter is too small.
+Our counselling services provide help to students who feel that they may be struggling with aspects of their schooling or personal lives or just need added support; no matter is too small.